peterpeterparker/daviddalbusco.com/src/blog/the-unbreakable-slides-for-your-corporate-communication.md

 #### Editing

-Syntax-highlighted code, math formulas, charts, Youtube, Unsplash, Tenor, Google fonts.
-We have integrated the most useful services directly in the editor and are providing many components to render information smoothly.
+Syntax-highlighted code, math formulas, charts, YouTube, Unsplash, Tenor, Google Fonts.
+We integrated the most useful services directly in the editor and are providing many components to render information smoothly.

 *****